barc/backbone.giraffe/src/docs/documentEvents.md

 # View Document Events

-This example demonstrates Giraffe's document event bindings that link DOM events to __Giraffe.View__ methods.
-Giraffe does _not_ provide two-way data binding, but given its goal as a lightweight library, it should play nicely with most Backbone plugins.
-This feature can be disabled by calling the static method `Giraffe.View.removeDocumentEvents()`.
+This example demonstrates __Giraffe__'s document event bindings that link DOM events to __Giraffe.View__ methods. __Giraffe__ does _not_ provide two-way data binding, but given its goal as a lightweight library, it should play nicely with most Backbone plugins.
+This feature can be disabled by calling the class method `Giraffe.View.removeDocumentEvents()`.

 ```js